 Description

 New England Wind 1, formerly known as Park City Wind, together with New England Wind 2, formerly known as Commonwealth Wind, will form part of a 1,870 MW wind farm complex.
-New England Wind 1 will have an installed capacity of 791 MW.
+New England Wind 1 will have an installed capacity of 791 MW and New England Wind 2 will have an installed capacity of 1.1+ GW.
 On May 15, 2024, the New England Wind project was segregated into two leases, New England Wind 1 (OCS-A 0534) and New England Wind 2 (OCS-A 0561).

 Location

-New England Wind 1 will be located ~30 miles south of Barnstable, Massachusetts.
-It will export power via two export cables which will make landfall in the town of Barnstable, Massachusetts.
-The project includes the construction of a new port in Salem and a new offshore wind manufacturing plant in New Bedford.
+New England Wind 1 (leased by Park City Wind, LLC) will be located 37 km off the coast of Massachusetts.
+It will export power via two export cables which will make landfall in the town of Barnstable, Massachusetts and will have a grid connection location of West Barnstable Station.

 Project Timeline